This post is sponsored by Johnson Farms Plants and Pumpkins.

 My toddler also enjoyed the new Timber Fort with a play kitchen and food.
 It was a great way to take a break from the sun and play at a slower speed.

-Of course I haven’t even mentioned the jumping pillows, tunnel barn, roller slides, barnyard arcade, bag piglets and goats, Chalk-O-Later bus and so much more.
+Of course I haven’t even mentioned the jumping pillows, tunnel barn, roller slides, barnyard arcade, bag piglets and goats, Chalk-O-Later bus, the Bounce Barn that is now open and a Vintage Vehicle Village.

 Food and Beverage at Johnson Farms